Conveuropean logo

 Berlin Germany

-The first I visited Berlin in the summer of 2006 I fell in love of that really interesting city.
-I like history and you can breath 20th century history everywhere in this city.
-When we were walking around with some of my colleagues we passed next to this statue of Marx and Engels and that was a good reminder that once this was East Berlin, the capital of the GDR.
+The first time I visited Berlin in the summer of 2006, I fell in love with that really interesting city.
+I like history, and you can breathe 20th-century history everywhere in this city.
+When we were walking around with some of my colleagues, we passed next to this statue of Marx and Engels, and that was a good reminder that once this was East Berlin, the capital of the GDR.

 Smugglers Cove Zakhyntos